 Healing Our Shared Past, Present, and Future: The Hiawatha Indian Insane Asylum

-(Note: This presentation is best as a combined presentation with fellow SDHC scholar, Anne Dilenschneider.)
+(Note: This presentation is best as a combined presentation with fellow Humanities Scholar Anne Dilenschneider.)

-From 1902-1933, Native Americans who misbehaved in boarding schools or who alienated reservation agents were sent to the Hiawatha Asylum in Canton, SD.
-By the time it closed, nearly 400 Native inmates from across the U.S. had been incarcerated there in circumstances described by federal investigators as "like a leper colony" and "inhumane."
-Currently, 127 Native Americans from 53 tribes remain buried in unmarked graves at the site.
-As Keepers of the Canton Native Asylum Story, Fogg and Dilenschneider speak about this aspect of our shared past so we may begin to heal this wound in our own time.
+From 1902-1933, Native Americans who misbehaved in boarding schools or who angered reservation agents were incarcerated at the Hiawatha Asylum in Canton, SD – the linchpin of federal "Indian" policy.
+By the time it closed, ~400 Native Americans from across the U.S. had been incarcerated there.
+Until recently, this part of our state and national history was virtually unknown.
+Now, as Keepers of the Canton Native Insane Asylum Story, Jerry and Anne share this story in order to heal this wound in our own time.

 Native Soul: Every Picture Tells a Story